demisto/content/Packs/Sepio/Integrations/SepioPrimeAPI/README.md

 ## Commands
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
+For the commands sepio-set-agent-mode, sepio-set-peripherals-mode you need user with Manager profile, other commands need user with User profile.
 ### sepio-query-agents
 ***
 Get Agents